lmc-eu/steward/README.md

 $ ./vendor/bin/steward.php install
 ```

-This will check for latest released version of Selenium standalone server and download it for you (the jar file will
+This will check for the latest released version of Selenium standalone server and download it for you (the jar file will
 be placed into `./vendor/bin` directory).

 You may want to run this command as part of your CI server build - then simply use the `--no-interaction` option to